Starfunk/neural-network-library/README.md

 ## Tests
 Every test is designed to compare two networks with slightly different settings.
 A plot showing the performance of both networks on the MNIST dataset is shown after the program is finished running.
 ### architecture_test.py
-Compares two network architectures: 784-100-100-10 vs. 784-100-10.
+Compares two network architectures: 784-100-100-10 and 784-100-10.

 ### cost_function_test.py
-Compares a network using the cross-entropy cost function to one using the quadratic cost function
+Compares a network using the cross-entropy cost function to one using the quadratic cost function.

 ### small_weight_initialization_test.py
 Compares a network using small weight initialization to one not using small weight initialization.